IRS Press Releases in Google: Limits and Options | The Discoverability Company

 Understanding why suppression is the only realistic path starts with understanding how people actually use Google to research individuals.
 According to Pew Research's 2019 Americans and Privacy study, about 62 percent of Americans say they would not know how to remove inaccurate information about themselves online.
 That figure points to a real knowledge gap.
 Most people who find an IRS press release ranking for their name don't know that removal from irs.gov isn't possible, don't know that Google won't act on a standard request, and don't know that a structured content campaign is the only tool that actually works.
 The knowledge gap costs people months of inaction that makes the timeline longer and the suppression harder.

 The challenge is compounded by how durable government domain authority is inside Google's ranking systems.
 The Google Helpful Content guidance published by Google Search Central makes clear that Google rewards pages it considers highly trustworthy and authoritative for a given query.
 A government domain like irs.gov carries institutional authority that almost no individual page can match directly.
-That's why the suppression strategy never tries to outrank the press release with a single page.
+This is why the suppression strategy never tries to outrank the press release with a single page.
 It works by building a wide enough array of authoritative results that Google fills the visible first page with better options before the irs.gov result appears.
 Industry analysis from the Columbia Journalism Review has documented how institutional sources, including federal agencies, consistently earn first-page placement for named-individual queries because they're treated as definitive records.
-That's the structural dynamic we're working against, and it's why volume and variety of content matter as much as any single asset.
+This is the structural dynamic we're working against, and it's why volume and variety of content matter as much as any single asset.

 Drew Chapin